Giving to Tracks

 o Develop and expand the professional and independent dance sector while providing unique Territorian opportunities

 o Identify and support emerging and established dance artists including traditional and non-Western

 o Provide opportunity for Alumni to return and work with Tracks in a professional capacity

 o Explore working processes that further connect participants and audiences to their sense of self and the place where they live

 o Introduce local and national professional dance practitioners into the Tracks philosophy

 o Explore the role dance has as a whole of life activity

-We greatly thank our generous donors Sylvia Langford, Brian Tucker, Katrina Fong Lim, Barbara Bauert, Barbara Pitman, Barry Thomson, Darryl Butler, Don Whyte, Encore Pilates team, Graeme Cheater, Heather Hyde, Joanne Hilliard, J.L Hills, Judy McKerr, Nicole Cridland, Noya Chong Wah, Roslyn Henry, Sally-Anne Mason, Shannon Beneforti, Virginia Burrow, Jan Conti, Ian Landon, Diana Leeder, the Grey Panthers, our Deckchair Fundraising night audience, the Board of former Ausdance NT and the Board of Charttes.
+We greatly thank our generous donors Sylvia Langford, Brian Tucker, Katrina Fong Lim, Barbara Bauert, Barbara Pitman, Barry Thomson, Darryl Butler, Don Whyte, Encore Pilates team, Graeme Cheater, Heather Hyde, Jan Hastings, Joanne Hilliard, J.L Hills, Judy McKerr, Nicole Cridland, Noya Chong Wah, Roslyn Henry, Sally-Anne Mason, Shannon Beneforti, Virginia Burrow, Jan Conti, Ian Landon, Diana Leeder, the Grey Panthers, our Deckchair Fundraising night audience, the Board of former Ausdance NT and the Board of Charttes.

 If you wish to speak with us in confidence about the options and opportunities available to you relating to a gift or bequest to Tracks Dance Company please contact our General Manager, Agnès Michelet, on (08) 8941 1410 or 0488 287 042.